bengosney/hosting/README.md

 # Terraform hosting setup

-Set up uses Hetzner and Cloudflare to host Coolify, to host other apps.
+Set up uses Hetzner and Cloudflare to host Dokku, to host other apps.